Azure/azure-rest-api-specs/specification/spool/resource-manager/readme.python.md

 ## Python

 These settings apply only when `--python` is specified on the command line.
-Please also specify `--python-sdks-folder=<path to the root directory of your azure-sdk-for-python clone>`.
+Please also specify `--python-sdks-folder=<path to the root directory of your azure-sdk-for-python clone>` as well as `--python-mode=update`.

 ```yaml $(python)
 python: